Substance Abuse

 • Experiencing occasional memory blackouts during or after drinking.

-• Uses alcohol repeatedly under circumstances which are physically dangerous, such as driving while intoxicated.
+• Uses alcohol repeatedly under physically dangerous circumstances, such as driving while intoxicated.

 • Continued drinking despite having ongoing relationship problems that are caused or worsened by the drinking.